 MIT has long been dedicated to providing a supportive workplace that promotes work-life balance.
 Back in 1972, we identified high-quality childcare as a key component of that mission, and we established MIT's first full-day childcare program—the Technology Childcare Center (TCC) at Eastgate graduate-student housing complex.
-Realizing just how important on-site childcare is to the members of our community, we’ve expanded our facilities over the years to better meet the needs of MIT families.
 Today, we operate five TCC centers—four on the MIT Cambridge campus (The David H. Koch Childcare Center, Eastgate Childcare Center, Stata Childcare Center, and Westgate Cooperative Preschool) and one near MIT Lincoln Laboratory in Lexington (Lincoln Laboratory Childcare Center)—accommodating a combined total of 380 infants, toddlers, and preschoolers.

 “The space station at the end of my corridor and the children playing seven stories down outside my window and the graduate students flying helicopters just outside my office all add up to fun.
 It is fun having an office here in the Stata Center.” —Samuel Jay Keyser, Special Assistant to the Chancellor, Professor of Linguistics (Emeritus) from an article in Technology Review